Anjrini/mergi/README.md

 ## Running the Script

 ```
-After Providing the requirements or the function in lines 15,16 and 17, we then run the function at line 19
+After Providing the requirements of the function in lines 15,16 and 17, we then run the function at line 19
 ```

 ## Exmaple